 One way to appreciate your remote staff is by sending them gifts.
 These could be something useful to them at work, or in their daily routine, or just to enhance the ‘feel-good’ factor for them.
 A mixture of these items can be given as a set or a hamper.
 Some of the virtual employee appreciation gift ideas are:

 9.1 Personalized gifts:

 You could personalize goodies for the employees with their name and their photograph (you can add cool nicknames such as rockstar, superhero, champion, etc.).
 The goodies can be things like:

 - Tshirts, caps, and hoodies

 - Customized cupcakes (names or images with the frosting)

 9.2 Tech pack and virtual assistant

-With virtual meetings on the rise, bluetooth headphones and speakers are a really useful gift you can give your employees as an appreciation gift.
+With virtual meetings on the rise, Bluetooth headphones and speakers are a really useful gift you can give your employees as an appreciation gift.
 They could connect to the conferences hands-free which will help them be flexible and efficient.
-You could also include power banks, colourful USB cables, keyboard light, wireless mouse, blue light glasses, and pen drives to the pack.
+You could also include power banks, colorful USB cables, keyboard light, wireless mouse, blue light glasses, and pen drives to the pack.
 A virtual assistant appliance like Echo or Nest is also a good addition to the pack, to help employees plan and schedule their day.

 9.3 Stainless steel water bottles